 Environmental, social and corporate governance (ESG) matters have recently moved to the center of the public company agenda and routinely now include a focus on tax.
 Join us for a discussion with Tax VPs and an ESG officer about how companies are evaluating these evolving developments and aligning the tax element of their public profiles.

-John Gimigliano, Principal in Charge, Federal Legislative and Regulatory Services, KPMG
+John Gimigliano, Principal-in-Charge, Federal Tax Legislative and Regulatory Services, KPMG

-Monica Neufang, Vice President, Enterprise Governance, Johnson & Johnson
+Monica Neufang, Vice President, Enterprise Governance and Policy, Johnson & Johnson

 Stef van Weeghel, Global Tax Policy Leader, PwC

 Louise Weingrod, Vice President, Global Taxation, Johnson & Johnson